ronnytorresmtz/text-inline/README.md

-# Laravel Nova Date Inline Field with One Click
+# Laravel Nova Text Inline Field with One Click

 This package allow you to edit a text field in the index page with `one click`